 “I wrote this piece while living in Vienna.
 For the Viennese, the string quartet form is sacredly serious.
 With PRESTO II I was mocking the form, and the protocol of classical string quartet tradition.
 String Quartet No.2 was premiered in Vienna, and not surprisingly, the Viennese press found it “not serious”.

 PRESTO II is also recorded by Alcan quartet on Naxos, by Santiago Quartet London on Cubafilin Records, and by Camerata San Antonio on Bridge Records.

 III.
 Luminous (Luminoso)

-- Giocoso – The work begins with a humorous Latin dance which increases tempo and intensity.
+I. Giocoso – The work begins quietly with a slow, humorous Latin dance which increases tempo and intensity.
 The performers share themes and continue each other’s phrases as if they were improvising while “dancing” with each other through fast tempos and shifting irregular rhythms.
 The movement ends with an upbeat new theme which anticipates the second and third movements.”My inspiration for this movement was a technique often used by Andean folk ensembles where wind instruments share and continue each other’s melodies making them sound as if played by only one performer.
-Often for these ensembles cooperation and the sound of all together is more important then showcasing the talent of each individual separatley.
+Often for these ensembles cooperation and the sound of all together is more important than showcasing the talent of each individual.
 This turns the music into a spontaneous dialogue as each performer must react to what the others played and be ready to play any voice at any given moment.”

 III.
-A bright Luminous Fanfare where clarinet, bassoon and horn imitate trumpets playing the melodic line while flute and oboe provide the excitement of a busy background.
-After a series of dissonant climaxes and hectic chases, the piece ends joyfully with a reiteration of all previous themes.
+A bright Luminous Fanfare where clarinet, bassoon and horn imitate trumpets playing the melodic line while flute and oboe provide the excitement of a busy background scene.
+After a series of dissonant climaxes and hectic chases, the piece ends Quinteto Sinfónico joyfully with a reiteration of all previously heard themes.